dy1z/docs/content/guides/2020-01-31-custom-fonts.md

 maizzle new font-face-project
 ```

-That will create a `font-face-project` at your current location.
+That will create a `font-face-project` directory at your current location.

 Once it finishes installing dependencies, open the folder in your favourite editor.